UPDATED MAY 28:

-- The theater is fully sanitized both before and after every performance.
+- The theater is thoroughly sanitized before and after every performance.

-- Food and drink will only be available outside the theater so that masks can be worn for the duration of the performance.
+- Food and drink is only permitted outside the theater so that masks can be worn for the duration of the performance.

-- Paperless ticketing and programs are available in the Straz Center’s free app, and we prefer cashless transactions on site.
+- Paperless ticketing and programs are available in the Straz Center’s free app (iOS or Android), and we prefer cashless transactions on site.

-- Complimentary hand sanitizer is available throughout the Straz campus and on each table inside the theater.
+- Complimentary hand sanitizer is available throughout the Straz campus.

-Health professionals from the Cleveland Clinic, Tampa General Hospital, and the Rodham Institute at George Washington University assisted in the developing the “living handbook” guiding our efforts.
+Health professionals from the Cleveland Clinic, Tampa General Hospital, and the Rodham Institute at George Washington University assisted in the development of the handbook guiding our efforts.
 Other resources include the Centers for Disease Control and Prevention, OSHA, Johns Hopkins Coronavirus Resource Center, and the World Health Organization.